 Meet our representative at Haridwar and from here drive up to our mountain lodge in Kund.
 This is a beautiful drive during which you pass through India’s spiritual capital, Rishikesh.
 You will drive along the River Ganges in the beginning and later on along the River Alaknanda and Mandakini to finally arrive at the lodge in Kund.
 Check into the lodge and soak in the natural beauty around you and if sky is clear gaze into the snow-clad Kedar peak at a distance.
 At the lodge one is sure to get a feel of staying in a village with terraced fields, mountain homes and forest all around.
 Depending on the time you arrive in the lodge, you could go for a nature walk along the river Mandakini by the lodge or just sit by the river and relax.
 It’s a great spot to just sit and lose track of everything else.
 Only thing to disturb you would be the sounds of a variety of birds and the river flowing by.
-Overnight stay in the lodge.
+Overnight stay in the tents / hotel.

 Today, after breakfast, you take a short and extremely beautiful drive of about 45 minutes to reach Sari village.
 Once you are over with contemplating a permanent shift to this beautiful and quaint village you start on the hike to the lake.
 From Sari a short trek of about 2.5 kms will bring you to the beautiful high altitude lake of Deoriatal.
 This climb though short is uphill throughout.
 For people not wanting to hike there is the option of getting onto a pony.
 Also for the adventurous there is the option of walking up to the lake from the lodge itself.
 At the lake there are beautiful views of the Himalayas and the surrounding valleys and the reflection of the Chaukhamba peak in the shimmering waters of the lake is a sight worth seeing!!
 We spend some time here exploring the beautiful surrounding and have lunch before heading back to sari village.
 From here board the vehicles and drive back to the HEL lodge in Kund.
 Enroute visit the beautiful Ukhimath temple, the winter seat of the Kedarnath deity.
 One can also attend the evening aarti here.
 On arrival in the lodge you can sit back and relax.
-Overnight stay in the lodge.
+Overnight stay in the tents / hotel.

 After breakfast, you will again set out on a beautiful drive to Chopta which will take an hour.
 You will cross a few small villages and get a very up close feel of the Himalayan way of life.
 Chopta, popularly referred to as the Mini-Switzerland of India is truly a jewel in nature’s crown with huge un ending meadows, thick oak & rhododendron jungles and big Himalayan peaks and valleys all around.
 Today one will have the option of doing the Tungnath & Chandrashila trek from Chopta or spending time in and around Chopta.

 From Chopta you begin the trek to the legendry Tungnath temple, the highest Shiva shrine in the world.
 It’s an awesome walk through alpine meadows which towards the top take on a golden hue and are a complete delight.
 Tungnath is stunning to say the least!
 Religious or non-religious does not matter, just sit by yourself for a few minutes in the courtyard of the temple with eyes closed you will feel very light!
 The big Himalayan mountains all around, crisp mountain air, holy Tungnath temple and the feel of sitting on top of the world conjure a memorable experience.
 People wanting more from life can continue on the trail and walk yup to the summit of Chandrashilla peak at about 4000m.
 The effort is going to be rewarded multiple times with views which are surely unparalleled.
 From the summit you can see big Himalayan peaks (Nanda Devi, Trishul, Chaukhamba and many more) and surrounding valleys in all directions.
-After capturing the views in your camera start walking down to the base camp at Chopta and from there get onto your vehicles and drive down to the lodge in Kund where a refreshing shower and hot dinner awaits you. overnight stay in the lodge
+After capturing the views in your camera start walking down to the base camp at Chopta and from there get onto your vehicles and drive down to the lodge in Kund where a refreshing shower and hot dinner awaits you. overnight stay in the tents / hotel

 It’s not over yet.
 Early morning brace yourself for an experience of your lifetime as you set out on a short nature hike with our birding expert.
 There are some wonderful varieties of birds near the lodge and the walk through the forests is very invigorating.
 Once back at the lodge we have breakfast and depart for Haridwar